 - Never wash your beard daily, this removes too much of the natural sebum oils and gives you a nice, flaky, “desert face”.
-Wash it 2-3 times per week at most.
+Wash the beard 2-3 times per week at most.

 - Always use gentle beard shampoo.
-The health of your facial hair is reliant on the natural oils of the skin, and beard shampoo helps keep some of that.
+The health of your facial hair is reliant on the natural oils of the skin, and beard wash helps keep some of that intact.

 - Avoid scalp-hair anti-dandruff shampoos like Head&Shoulders or Nizoral.
 Both contain antiandrogenic ketoconazole which can suppress the natural beard growth.

-If you stick to the above examples, you should be seeing the flakes slowly disappearing on their own if the cause was over-washing, as the skin underneath returns to its natural oil balance.
+If you stick to the above examples, you should be seeing the flakes slowly disappearing on their own as the skin underneath returns to its natural oil balance.

 If you’re not up for a full review, know that we tend to recommend either Scotch Porter or Big Forest brands for facial hair.
 Both are gentle and natural, preserve some of the sebum oil and can help you prevent and treat beard dandruff.